 2. Go on a hike

 Probably my favorite benefit is that it makes the kids tired.
 The days we go on a hike, it always ends up being easier to get the kids to bed.
 They fight and complain less and ultimately are happy to go to bed and get some much-needed sleep.

 3. Help cook the food

 At first, this doesn’t sound like it should be on a list of the top 10 camping activities for kids, but it turns out that this is one of my kid’s favorite activities.
 They love to feel like they are helping and are important.
 Letting them help prepare the food is a great way to give them those feelings.

-We will often take turns and each child can help with a different meal.
-This prevents there from being too many people getting in the way and allows that specific child feel important because they are the only ones who get to help.
+We will often take turns, and each child can help with a different meal.
+This prevents there from being too many people from getting in the way and allows that specific child to feel important because they are the only ones who get to help.

 4. Nature scavenger hunt

-A scavenger hunt is a great activity but it one that takes some preparation.
-There are many camping scavenger hunts you can find online, which are easy to print out and bring with you or you can create your own.
+A scavenger hunt is a great activity, but it is one that takes some preparation.
+There are many camping scavenger hunts you can find online, which are easy to print out and bring with you, or you can create your own.

-These camping scavanger hunts often consist of the kids being required to find specific items around the camp such as a certain sized leaf, a stick in a specific shape, an insect, etc. If you create your own, you can add in destinations or specific landmarks that give the kids locations they have to go to or find.
+These camping scavenger hunts often consist of the kids being required to find specific items around the camp, such as a certain-sized leaf, a stick in a specific shape, an insect, etc. If you create your own, you can add destinations or specific landmarks that give the kids locations they have to go to or find.

 We typically offer the kids a price once they complete the hunt, such as candy or some sort of treat.
 We love scavenger hunts because they are fun activities that can end up occupying a lot of the kid’s time.